 Once you have your dimensions, open your van floor plan creator of choice and draw a rectangle to match the dimensions of our vehicle.

-Below, you can see we sketched out a birds-eye-view of our van’s floor dimensions.
+Below, we sketched a birds-eye view of our van’s floor dimensions.
 We shaded the rectangle yellow and gave it a black border.

-We also added room for the two wheel wells in the back and the sliding door in the front.
-Both the wheel wells and sliding door were measured, so even these additions were drawn to scale.
+We also added room for the two-wheel wells in the back and the sliding door in the front.
+The wheel wells and sliding doors were measured, so even these additions were drawn to scale.
 Remember: Everything was kept at a 1:10 scale.

-Now that you have your van floor plan dimensions set up, you can begin placing your interior furniture into your van floor plan creator.
+Now that your van floor plan dimensions are set up, you can begin placing your interior furniture into your van floor plan creator.
 This is the fun part!

 To draw in a bed using your van design software, use the rectangle tool and play around with different dimensions until you arrive at a shape that fits your liking.
-Because you’re designing a bed, it’s a good idea to measure your height to make sure you’ll design a bed that you can comfortably sleep in.
+Because you’re designing a bed, it’s a good idea to measure your height to ensure you’ll create a bed where you can comfortably sleep.

-Below, you can how we created the U-bench (shaded in Light Blue).
-We outlined each of the dimensions so we can see how long and wide each section of the benches are.
-We even know how wide the aisle (21”) will be in the middle of the van.
+Below is how we created the U-bench (shaded in light blue).
+We outlined each dimension to see how long and wide each section of the benches was.
+We even know how wide the aisle (21”) will be in the van’s middle.

 There will be a table that sits in the middle of the U-bench.
-To convert the U-bench into a bed in the evenings, our plan is to lower the table so that it sits flush with the benches.
+To convert the U-bench into a bed in the evenings, we plan to lower the table so it sits flush with the benches.
 This will create a rectangle-ish bed.

 Obligatory Bed Shape Disclaimer

-With the bed layout finished, you can move onto designing the kitchen counter.
-In the layout diagram below, our kitchen counters are shaded in Orange.
+With the bed layout finished you can design the kitchen counter.
+In the layout diagram below, our kitchen counters are shaded in orange.

-One of priorities when designing our camper’s layout was to maximize the amount of countertop area in our van.
-We wanted ample countertop space to cook, fit our stove & sink, and simply just to hold all our other belongings.
+One of our priorities when designing our camper’s layout was maximizing the countertop area in our van.
+We wanted ample countertop space to cook, fit our stove & sink, and just hold all our belongings.

 So, we took the remaining area and shaded virtually the rest of the camper with two orange rectangles.
 You can see in the floor plan diagram above that we designed a longer counter on the left side of the van (72” long) and a shorter counter (20.5”) just next to the sliding door.

-Once you’ve created the basic floor plan with your interior furniture, it’s a good time to start placing in large, bulky items into your van layout design to make sure everything fits.
+Once you’ve created the basic floor plan with your interior furniture, it’s a good time to start placing large, bulky items into your van layout design to ensure everything fits.
 You wouldn’t want to finish building your kitchen counter only to realize that your desired fridge won’t fit, right?

 Examples of large items to put in your van layout can include:

-In the layout diagram below, you can see how we accounted for all our essential items and where in the van we intended to place them.
-Once again, each of the products you see below are all to scale.
+In the layout diagram below, you can see how we accounted for all our essential items and where we intended to place them in the van.
+Once again, each product you see below is to scale.

-Once you get comfortable creating scaled rectangles using your chosen van floor plan creator, you can create side view layouts as well.
+Once you get comfortable creating scaled rectangles using your chosen van floor plan creator, you can also create side-view layouts.

 In our diagram below, we created a side view layout of our camper’s left side (driver side).
-Here you can see our back bench (blue) and kitchen counter (orange) and our upper cabinets (green).
+Here, you can see our back bench (blue), kitchen counter (orange), and upper cabinets (green).

-Side view layouts are nice because you can really get a feel for how your van’s interior will look when you’re inside your camper.
+Side view layouts are excellent because you can get a feel for how your van’s interior will look when you’re inside your camper.

 Did you know that creating a van floor plan isn’t only related to the actual floor?
 You can also design a ‘ceiling plan!’